 Don’t change anything in your WordPress settings just yet.
 To prepare your site for SSL, you’ll need to install and activate two plugins.

-The Cloudflare Flexible SSL plugin prevents a nasty redirect loop problem that often arises when enabling Flexible SSL on a WordPress site.
+The Cloudflare Flexible SSL A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More prevents a nasty redirect loop problem that often arises when enabling Flexible SSL on a WordPress site.
 No need to edit any settings or anything—just install and activate.

 Next you’ll need the WordPress HTTPS plugin.
-Once you’ve installed and activated it, click the new HTTPS link in the main WordPress menu, and change the “Proxy” setting to “Yes.”
+Once you’ve installed and activated it, click the new HTTPS link in the main WordPress In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More, and change the “Proxy” setting to “Yes.”

 Testing Your Site